 What is art therapy?

 Art therapy is an integrative mental health and human services profession that enriches the lives of individuals, families, and communities through active art-making, creative process, applied psychological theory, and human experience within a psychotherapeutic relationship.
 All of our clinicians at Indigo are board-certified art therapists.
 More information about art therapy can be found on the American Art Therapy Association website.

 What is the cost of art therapy?

-Do you offer scholarships?
+Do you accept health insurance or offer scholarships?

 Do I need formal art skills?